shamil8/adab/components/README.md

 # COMPONENTS
-What those letters mean in the beginning files? if it is:
+Which means the letters at the beginning of the files? if it is:
 ****
  `c` - copy component (other sources)